 Another important advantage is the ability to easily recover precious metal deposits from the cathodes.
 Process times are short and time that would be spent hand finishing is freed for more productive use.

-Fintek are pleased to offer UK fine precious metal artisans, jewellery and watch makers, the EPAG Smart and Flex ranges of electropolishing machines from OTEC Präzisionsfinish GmbH.
+Fintek are pleased to offer UK fine precious metal artisans, jewellery and watch makers, the EF range of electropolishing machines from OTEC Präzisionsfinish GmbH.
 Click the link below to find out more.

 Disc Finishing for Jewellery Pieces

 Disc finishing achieves polishing by placing the jewellery pieces into an open drum with a suitable granulate media.
 Rotation of a disc at the bottom of the drum creates a toroidal stream inside the stationary drum.
 As the jewellery pieces move through the stream they are efficiently polished.
 Disc finishing is much more effective than traditional vibratory equipment.